-ADVERTISE HERE

-Events in the calendar section are listed based on space availability.
+ADVERTISE HERE Events in the calendar section are listed based on space availability.
 Place a 'Spotlight' ad with photos of your event for maximum exposure.

-FOR MORE INFO: pc@pacificcitizen.org (213) 620-1767

-PACIFIC CITIZEN

-OBITUARIES

-On April 18, 2018, Hood River

-lost one of its longtime treasures.
+FOR MORE INFO: pc@pacificcitizen.org (213) 620-1767 lost one of its longtime treasures.

-"Shige" Shigenobu Imai passed away at Providence Hood River Memorial Hospital at the age of 98.
-Shige was born on Jan.
-16, 1920, on Dee Flat just a half mile from where he farmed for 60-plus years.
-Shige lived an honorable life and was a devoted husband Shige was the eldest of seven children.
-He was 7 years old when he was sent to live with his paternal grandparents in Okayama Prefecture in Japan.
-After three years, he was anxious to come home, so when the opportunity arose, he hopped on a boat with his uncle and sailed home to the U.S. Having taken time away from school to help on the family farm in addition to his absence while in Japan, he graduated two years behind his age group from Hood River High School in 1940.
+when the opportunity arose, he hopped on a boat with his uncle and sailed home to the U.S. Having taken time away from school to help on the family farm in addition to his absence while in Japan, he graduated two years behind his age group from Hood River High School in 1940.
 After graduation, he continued to work on the family farm until the bombing of Pearl Harbor.
-In an effort to prove his lovalty to the U.S., he volunteered to serve his country by enlisting in the Army.
+In an effort to prove his loyalty to the U.S., he volunteered to serve his country by enlisting in the Army.
 He was proud to serve his country during such an extraordinary time while his family was interned in concentration camps.
-Shige is featured in Linda Tamura's book "Nisei Soldiers Break Their Silence:
+Shige is featured in Linda Tamura's book.
+"Nisei Soldiers Break Their Silence: